azurerelish/gnome_shell_ethereum_gas_tracker/README.md

-Simple save the folder in
+Simply save the folder in

 /usr/share/gnome-shell/extensions/